MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Simulate-errors-from-non-Microsoft-365-APIs.md

 },
 ```

-After making the changes to the `m365proxyrc.json` file, you will need to restart the proxy for the changes to take effect.
+After making the changes to the `m365proxyrc.json` file, you'll need to restart the proxy for the changes to take effect.